-What are Dan Marino's stats?
-Dan Marino will probably go down as perhaps the best quarterback to never win a Super Bowl.
-The NLF's most prolific passer played for seventeen years for the Miami Dolphins as their heralded quarterback.
+What are Dan Marino’s stats?
+Dan Marino will probably go down as probably the greatest quarterback to never win a Super Bowl.
+The NLF’s most prolific passer played for seventeen years for the Miami Dolphins as their heralded quarterback.
 One Super Bowl appearance in those seventeen years resulted in a loss to the San Francisco 49ers.
-Read on for a list of some of Marino's most impressive stats.
+Read on for a list of some of Marino’s most superb stats.

 - Games played.
 Dan Marino played in 242 games.
-If one looks at this number it means that he played in nearly every game for seventeen seasons.
-This is an incredible testament to his durability as an athlete.
+If one looks at this number it means that he played in almost each game for seventeen seasons.
+This is a superb testament to his durability as an athlete.

 - Career passing attempts.
 Dan Marino made 8,358 pass attempts in 242 games, which was when he retired the NFL record.

 - Career completions.
 Dan Marino made 4,967 completions in those 8,358 attempts.
-This is an excellent percentage for any quarterback.
-It shows how accurate his passing was.
+This is a fantastic percentage for any quarterback.
+It indicates how accurate his passing was.

 - Career passing yards .
 Dan Marino passed for 69,361 yards on those 4,967 completions.
 This is an incredible number.
 It was so good in fact that when he retired it was the NFL record.